 Dynamic Range: Sets the Dynamic Range of the concentration conversion to either STANDARD or EXTENDED.
+The EXTENDED range is automatically selected when the CHINA HJ 653 Report Type is selected.
 The STANDARD conversion is 4095 over the Conc Range setting.
 The EXTENDED conversion is 65535 over a fixed concentration range of 10000 ug/m3.
 The reported concentration resolution is Concentration Range divided by Dynamic Range.
 For example, the resolution of 10000 / 4095 is 2.4 ug/m3.
 The resolution of 10000 / 65535 is 0.15 ug/m3.